The need for organic economy

 Measuring your returns

 In order to be extremely accurate in measuring your actual returns, together with our customers, we establish something called KPI’s.

-These KPI’s (key performance indicators) will allow us and you to understand with utter simplicity and transparency whether the set targets ROI (return on investment) or other objectives for a quarter or year have been met.
+These KPI’s (key performance indicators) will allow us and you to understand with utter simplicity and transparency whether the set targets ROI (return on investment) for a quarter or year have been met.

-A KPI can be e.g. increased sales, improved customer retention, or leads generation to name a few.
+A KPI can be e.g. increased conversion rate/sales, improved customer retention, or leads generation to name a few.

 Every second quarter we are able to simply go through these KPI’s and see whether returns have matched the set goals.

 According to these findings, we will give you back part (up to 60%) of your total budget minus your earnings, according to the measured returns.

 As a small or medium-sized business, you might not be fully aware of the opportunities you have from simply passive data flow to your channels.

 We will enable you to take full advantage of these data, by analyzing, processing it, and turning them into a monetizable product.

 The new revenue streams can be then for instance redistributed among your customer base, partners and suppliers.

 This process will allow your brand to experience natural recognition, advocacy and loyalty.